Only joy for Seahawks fans is knowing that preseason games are virtually meaningless

 Or to anyone else who saw it via any television or streaming device.

 But the biggest lament should not be the 0-2 record, or the fact that the Seahawks have lost those two games by a combined 50-10 score, but rather the two times the dreaded cart had to be driven onto the field to haul off Seahawks players with knee injuries.
 Linebacker Ben Burr-Kirven was hurt on the opening kickoff – a kneel-down in the end zone by the returner – and receiver John Ursua suffered his injury in the second quarter.
+A downcast Carroll characterized both injuries as “serious” after the game.

-That said, Carroll will not and should not be pleased with much of what he saw, particularly in the first half.
+That said, Carroll was not and should not be pleased with much of what he saw, particularly in the first half.
 And it’s very fair to wonder if the poor play of the reserves presages a depth problem for the Seahawks, who have very little margin for error in what figures to be a fierce battle for supremacy in their division.

 It was a laundry list of the kind of mistakes that drive Carroll batty, especially three turnovers by the starter at quarterback, Alex McGough (a fumble and two interceptions).
 They gave a up a huge 35-yard pass play by Teddy Bridgewater to Jerry Jeudy on fourth-and-five that set up Denver’s first TD; they were called for some crippling penalties.
 And did I mention the injuries?